 BLOCK: The museum is in the old Ryan's Mart, a narrow, low-ceilinged building where Green estimates at least 10,000 slaves were put on the auction block and sold.

-NORRIS: Prime Gang of 27 Orderly Country-Raised Negroes, reads one.
+The museum displays newspaper ads from the time: Prime Gang of 27 Orderly Country-Raised Negroes, reads one.
 Among them: Hercules, prime field hand; 16- year-old Richard, field hand, lost one eye; young Patty, age three.

 Nichole Green thinks about this painful history and is hopeful the sesquicentennial is part of the healing process.